Skip to main content

 Understanding the gb Object

-The gb object is your primary interface to Gunbot's functionality within your custom strategy.
+The gb object is your primary interface to Gunbot inside a custom strategy.
 It provides access to:

 • Market Data (gb.data): Fetch current prices, volumes, order books, candle data, and other essential market information.